apache/jena-site/source/download/maven.md

 ### Specifying dependencies on SNAPSHOTs

-If you want to depend on Jena development snapshots, e.g. to get access to recent bug fixes, you should add the following to your <code>pom.xml</code>:
+If you want to depend on Jena development snapshots and help with Jena development, e.g. to get access to recent bug fixes for testing, you should add the following to your <code>pom.xml</code>:

       <repository>
         <id>apache-repo-snapshots</id>